GenericMappingTools/gmt/doc/rst/source/gmtget.rst

 **-Q**
-    Can be used in conjunction with **-D** (and **-I**) to provide a listing of available datasets (no downloading takes place)  The output is one record per dataset giving the information as *planet group dataset size remark*.
+    Can be used in conjunction with **-D** (and **-I**) to provide a listing of available datasets (no downloading takes place).
+The output is one record per dataset giving the information as *planet group dataset size remark*.
 For datasets that are tiled, the *size* is set to N/A (tile sizes vary but are usually just a few Mb each).